jsampson07/jsampson07/README.md

 - CLI interface
 - Error handling and reporting

-There are other projects as well, but these are smaller, refresher based projects.
-You will also notice a DSA section, which includes various self-implemented data structures.
+There are other projects as well, but these are smaller, refresher-based projects.
+You will also notice a DSA section which includes various self-implemented data structures.

 ---